Alaska Department of Fish and Game

 For more information, visit the Potter Marsh Discovery Day page.

-Presentations with captive birds including owls, hawks, and songbirds.
-Family activities to learn about Alaska birdlife.
+Presentations with captive birds including owls, hawks, and songbirds; and family activities to learn about Alaska birdlife.
 For more information, contact the Bird Treatment and Learning Center at (907) 562-4852 or visit the Bird Treatment and Learning Center website for more information.

 Tanana Valley Sandhill Crane Festival — Fairbanks

-The festival includes talks, bird watching, nature walks, workshops and many other related activities with ample opportunities for observing Cranes and other fall migrants.
-A current year festival schedule is available in July.
-The schedule includes information on observing Sandhill Cranes throughout the Tanana Valley.
+The festival includes talks, bird watching, nature walks, workshops and many other related activities with ample opportunities for observing cranes and other fall migrants.

 Date: early November